OMNY: Predecessors

-Previous fare media

-Subway tokens had been used as the MTA subway and bus systems' form of fare payment since the 1950s.
-MetroCards made by Cubic Transportation Systems started to replace the tokens in 1992; the MetroCards used magnetic stripes to encode the fare payment.
-By 2003, the MetroCard was the exclusive method of fare payment systemwide.
+Subway tokens had been used for fare payment in New York City since 1953.
+Starting in 1992, they were replaced by MetroCards made by Cubic Transportation Systems, which used magnetic stripes to encode the fare payment.
+By 2003, tokens had been completely phased out.

-Payment system trials

 MasterCard and Citibank funded a trial of contactless payments, branded as PayPass.
 The trial was conducted at 25 subway stations, mostly on the IRT Lexington Avenue Line, beginning in July 2006.
 The trial was limited to select Citibank cardholders, but it proved popular enough to be extended past its original end date of December 2006.

 In light of the success of the first contactless payment trial in 2006, another trial was conducted from June to November 2010.
 The 2010 trial initially only supported MasterCard-branded cards, expanding to Visa PayWave cards in August.
 The 2010 trial eventually expanded to include multiple Manhattan bus routes, two New Jersey Transit bus routes, and most PATH stations.

 Proposal

 In 2016, the MTA announced that it would begin designing a new contactless fare payment system to replace the MetroCard.
 The replacement system was initially planned for partial implementation in 2018 and full implementation by 2022.
 In October 2017, the MTA started installing eTix-compatible electronic ticketing turnstiles in 14 stations in Manhattan.
 The eTix system, already used on the Long Island Rail Road and Metro-North Railroad, allows passengers to pay their fares using their phones.
 The system would originally be for MTA employees only.

 On October 23, 2017, it was announced that the MetroCard would be phased out and replaced by a contactless fare payment system also by Cubic, with fare payment being made using Android Pay, Apple Pay, Samsung Pay, debit/credit cards with near-field communication enabled, or radio-frequency identification cards.
 The announcement called for a phased rollout, culminating in the discontinuation of the MetroCard by 2023.
-The replacement fare system was criticized because the new turnstiles could be hacked, thereby leaving credit card and phone information vulnerable to theft.
 The payment system would use technology licensed from Transport for London's Oyster card.
+Critics responded to the proposals with concerns about security and privacy, highlighting a 2016 security breach of fare systems in San Francisco.